John Bernardo, M.D.

 Professor of Medicine, Research Professor of Biochemistry

-Tuberculosis Control Officer, Massachusetts Department of Public Health
+Tuberculosis Medical Officer, Massachusetts Department of Public Health

 Medical School: Univ of Illinois, Chicago